owodunni/GageRnR/README.md

 ## Statistics

-The pacakge can generate the following statistics:
+The package can generate the following statistics:

 * GageRnR